 The sponsored riders that stand out include Tom Dumoulin, Michaels Mathews and Warren Barguil, the 2017 Tour De France winner of the polka-dot jersey.

-The biggest bicycle-brand in the world boasts something other than its big name; it believes that it produces top notch bikes that provide high performance.
+The biggest bicycle-brand in the world boasts something other than its big name; it believes that it produces top-notch bikes that provide high performance.
 It has got reviews that suggest that it actually produces some of the best quality bikes even outside the USA.
-Here are some comments.
+Here are some comments from giant bike reviews.

 Tones wrote “I live in Australia and Giant’s are very popular here, but even on our bike forums many people all bar the Giant bike owners themselves are jumping on the bandwagon payin out on Giants n their owners, its like Giant shooting season, not to mention the bit of Giant snobbery that goes on on this site..